 5. Learn how to read Chinese with pinyin/zhuyin support

-When I started to re-learn Chinese, I planned to focus on speaking and had no interest in learning how to read.
+When I started to re-learn Chinese, I planned to focus on speaking and had no interest in reading.
 However, I’m so glad that my teacher had convinced me to at least learn pinyin so that I could read to my kids.

 Although children can and should learn the first few hundred Chinese characters without the phonetic support of pinyin or zhuyin, I think adults would highly benefit with pinyin and zhuyin because: